cryptoChaosDev/mooza_dev/deployment/README.md

 2. The application logs
 3. Run the troubleshooting script
 4. Try the fix deployment script
+5. Fix Docker rate limit issues
-5. Run the detailed diagnostics script
+6. Run the detailed diagnostics script
-6. Open an issue on the GitHub repository
+7. Open an issue on the GitHub repository